HemantMishra2003/Cancer-Predictor-Recall-100/README.md

 - `0 → No Lung Cancer`

 ### 🎯 Project Objective

-The primary goal of this project is to build a **reliable and medically safe prediction system** by prioritizing **Recall score**, followed by Precision and overall Accuracy.
+The primary goal of this project is to build a.
+**reliable and medically safe prediction system**. by prioritizing **Recall score**, followed by Precision and overall Accuracy.

-> ⚠️ In medical diagnosis, a **False Negative** (cancer present but not detected) can be fatal.
+> ⚠️ In medical diagnosis, a **False Negative**
+> (cancer present but not detected) can be fatal.
-> Therefore, this project focuses on **maximizing Recall** to ensure that cancer cases are not missed.
+> Therefore, this project focuses on **maximizing Recall**
+> to ensure that cancer cases are not missed.

 ### 🔬 Approach Summary
 - End-to-end ML pipeline from data preprocessing to model evaluation